Teuton-Roy/JobApplication/README.md

 }

 Created job_service interface for loss coupling.
 Because, have some modularity in my code-base, so I can separate the interface and the implementation. for that I created Implementation package and job_service_impl class.

+* Problem_1: When I created a Job without [job_id] it take  the parameter null in job, without a job_id it need to show output error or anything else....??